meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 ---

 #### anti-fragility
-Recently I've been reading [Antifragile: Things that Gain from Disorder][book-antifragile] by Nassim Nicholas Taleb.
+I'm currently reading [Antifragile: Things that Gain from Disorder][book-antifragile] by Nassim Nicholas Taleb.
-Now whilst I sometimes find his writing style a little annoying he raises some very interesting concepts in the book.
+Now whilst at times his writing style annoys me a little he raises some very interesting concepts in the book.
 The core idea is that the opposite of something fragile isn't just robust but is anti-fragile.
 A fragile system is one that breaks down when shocked.
 A robust system is one that is resistant and doesn't break when exposed to shocks.